JimberSoftware/docs/devices/servers/servers.md

 <!-- ![token.png](./screenshots/token.png ':size=500') -->

-After filling in the token and clicking the submit button, a pop-up appears stating that the server configuration has been submitted and the service has been restarted:
+After filling in the token and clicking the submit button, a pop-up appears stating that the server configuration has been submitted and the service will be restarted:

 ![settings_updated.png](./screenshots/settings_updated.png ':size=400')